naemon/naemon.github.io/documentation/usersguide/flapping.md

 ### How Flap Detection Works

-Before I get into this, let me say that flapping detection has been a little difficult to implement.
-How exactly does one determine what "too frequently" means in regards to state changes for a particular host or service?
-When I first started thinking about implementing flap detection I tried to find some information on how flapping could/should be detected.
-I couldn't find any information about what others were using (where they using any?), so I decided to settle with what seemed to me to be a reasonable solution...

 Whenever Naemon checks the status of a host or service, it will check to see if it has started or stopped flapping.
 It does this by:

 <ul>